-Choose one of CITI courses listed below to complete athttps://www.citiprogram.org (for CITI registration and course selection instructions click here).
-Please note - either the Basic or Refresher version of these courses will satisfy the IRB Education requirement.
+Choose one of CITI courses listed below to complete at www.citiprogram.org (for CITI registration and course selection instructions click here).
+Please note, either the Basic or Refresher version of these courses will satisfy the training requirement:

 Biomedical Investigators and Key Personnel